kevinhthomas/spring-security-demo/README.md

-<p>Work in progress</p>
 <p>
 A simple project to create an Spring MVC with users and roles.
-Uses Java Spring and JSP.
+Uses MySQL for backend and JSP for front end.
 <br/>
-Currently just in memory and leverages some of Springs base login/logout helping
+Default user to connect to localhost is user/pass.
+All necessary sql for initialization is in the resources folder.
 </p>